The Problem

 -

-The DFO Salmon Ontology and published vocabularies supply
+The Salmon Domain Ontology and published vocabularies supply

 term_iri/entity_irilinks that describe what each column and row represents. -